Etsuna56/BioinformaticsAlgorithms/README.md

-# CourseraSolutions
+# Coursera_Bioinformatics
-Solutions for coding problems in courses taken through Coursera
+This repository consists of coding solutions for Bioinformatics courses taken through Coursera.